sheehan/grails-handlebars-resources/README.md

     grails.resources.mappers.handlebars

 *   **templatesRoot**: The root folder of the templates relative to `web-app`.
-This value will be stripped from template paths before calculating the template name.
-Default is `/`
+This value will be stripped from template paths when calculating the template name.
+Default is none.
 *   **templatesPathSeparator**: The delimiter to use for template names.
 Default is `.`

 ## Changelog